▶️ Freestyle motocross event raises money for Redmond Senior Center

 This event has been happening for several years in Redmond, with a different beneficiary every year.

 “I do the events here locally because I have a 20-year-long career here riding dirt bikes, which is amazing, and the local community and businesses have been amazing.
-So, this is my way of giving back.”
+So, this is my way of giving back,” Homan said.

-Homan and his MX13 team perform this weekend at the Airshow of the Cascades.
+Homan and his MX13 team perform this weekend at the Airshow of the Cascades in Madras.